 - They may deliver a larger ransom demand after receiving the initial payment

 As mentioned in the outset, preventing ransomware is certainly much more desirable than having to recover from a ransomware infection even if you have the means to do so.
 What are some effective ransomware prevention methods?

 - Have effective backups of business-critical data – Backups are arguably the single most effective means of preventing, protecting, and recovering from a ransomware infection.
 This should be given priority among other means of protection.

-- Educate end users to help them identify suspicious and potentially malicious emails, files, web sites, or other resources.
+- Educate end-users to help them identify suspicious and potentially malicious emails, files, websites, or other resources.

 - Implement good email phishing/SPAM filtering to help filter out obvious malicious SPAM emails with infected links, attachments, and other files.
-There is no question that ransomware found in SPAM/phishing emails are one of the main threat vectors for a ransomware infection.
+There is no question that ransomware found in SPAM/phishing emails is one of the main threat vectors for a ransomware infection.
 In fact, one report shows that business email compromises are 23% of cyber insurance claims.